-- Reminder to all providers that: - SMGH's Airway clinic has fully reopened all in person diagnostic testing and education sessions. - SMGH is fully operational at Community Healthcare Clinic hosted COPD and Asthma education/self management programs operated through Woolwich, Lang's, Kitchener Downtown and Guelph CHC's and including some of their remote program sites - In-person COPD appointments continue to increase.
-SMGH also continues to offer telephone or virtual options when required or requested - The COPD program continue to be involved in the joint GRH/SMGH WebEx virtual visit program using the PHIPA compliant WebEx platform from within Cerner, their electronic health record vendor.
+- Reminder to all providers that: - SMGH's Airway clinic has fully reopened all in person diagnostic testing and education sessions. - SMGH is fully operational at Community Healthcare Clinic hosted COPD and Asthma education/self management programs operated through Woolwich, Lang's, Community Healthcaring KW, and Guelph CHC's and including some of their remote program sites - SMGH has restarted its asthma education self management program at UWaterloo - In-person COPD appointments continue to increase.
+SMGH also continues to offer telephone or virtual options when required or requested - The COPD program continues to be involved in the joint GRH/SMGH WebEx virtual visit program using the PHIPA compliant WebEx platform from within Cerner, their electronic health record vendor.
 Staff and Patients continue to find it more user friendly than OTN - SMGH ran a successful virtual COPD activation remote/virtual care project with great patient outcomes despite low referral numbers.
-Many of the patients referred wanted to come onsite after so many years of reduced social gathering.
-Operating a program that offers both in-person care and virtual care provides the ability for patients to choose the care that meets their needs and allows for flexibility in the patient's journey.
+The data showed our outcomes were at least as good as SMGH's in-person program and did not put the patient at any increased risk.
+In fact, the number of patients who required escalation of care were lower than SMGH's standard program, mainly because the monitoring team was alerted and could intervene prior to escalation to primary, urgent or emergent care.
+This program is now available ongoing as part of SMGH's base program for patients who have barriers to in person participation.
 The program aligned with the KW4 OHT's philosophy of using digital health solutions as enablers of care, while understanding that digital first is not always the best approach for every patient as care teams must adapt to meet the patient where they are at.
 The patients enrolled in the virtual program were those who mainly could not come to an onsite exercise program due to physical, emotional, geographical, and socioeconomic reasons.
 In most cases, patients would have had a combination of two or more of these factors which would have made access to onsite care even more challenging.
-This program is a great partnership with the KW4 OHT, especially the digital support team and communications teams.
-SMGH will be continuing the virtual option on a case-by-case basis to their current COPD activation program to help those with true or perceived barriers to an onsite program access care within our current operational budget - St Mary's issued an RFP and has signed a multiyear contract with CloudDx to continue the COPD and heart failure virtual/remote care projects.
-The same vendor has been used for the last 2 years of the COPD program and last years heart function RCM project.
+This program is a great partnership with the KW4 OHT, especially the digital support team and communications teams. - St Mary's issued an RFP and has signed a multiyear contract with CloudDx to continue the COPD and heart failure virtual/remote care projects.
+The same vendor has been used for the last 2 years of the COPD program and last year's heart function RCM project.
 The contract has options to expand services and add new programs over time.

-- Sarah Farwell, Director Strategy, Innovation and Communications, SMGH - Danny Veniott, Program Manager Respiratory Therapy, Airway Clinics, SMGH
+- Sarah Farwell, Chief, Strategy and Governance, SMGH - Danny Veniott, Program Manager Respiratory Therapy, Airway Clinics, SMGH